ilarijn/worldmapgenerator/documentation/Implementation.md

 Perlin noise has a time complexity of O(2^n) where n equals number of dimensions, with significant constant factors due to the application of math functions and several layers of noise.
 In practice, the time complexity should be O(n) for this project.

 #### Diamond-square algorithm
-The time complexity of diamond-square is O(n) where n is number of pixels in map.
+The time complexity of diamond-square is O(n) where n is the number of pixels in the map.

 #### Dijkstra's algorithm
 Depending on the type of queue structure used, Dijkstra's algorithm runs in time O(n^2) or O(e + n log n) where n is nodes and e is edges.